 4. Vana Pippali (Piper Sylvaticum Roxb. /Piper Peepuloides Roxb.): These types are found in forests of Bengal and Assam.

 Where do Pippali plants grow In India?

-Pippali is found throughout the country, particularly in the hotter parts of India, especially in sub mountain tracts from central Himalayas to Assam to Khasi and Mikir hills.
-They are also found in evergreen forest of Western Ghats from Konkan to Kerala.
+Pippali is found throughout the country, particularly in the hotter parts of India, especially in sub-mountain tracts from the central Himalayas to Assam to Khasi and Mikir hills.
+They are also found in the evergreen forest of Western Ghats from Konkan to Kerala.

 Pippali – History Of Therapeutic Uses

-More information of Pippali uses have been mentioned in “Atharva Veda” (book of knowledge or the procedures for everyday life) such as Rasayana (science of lengthening lifespan) etc.
+More information of Pippali uses have been mentioned in “Atharva Veda” (book of knowledge or the procedures for everyday life) such as Rasayana (the science of lengthening lifespan) etc.

 Pippali – History Of Hindu Mythology